Diyari-Kurdi/DeeSharp.ScanStack/privacy-policy.md

 **Effective Date:** 2024

-At ScanStack, we value your privacy.
-This privacy policy explains the data we collect and how we use it.
+At ScanStack, your privacy is our priority.
+This privacy policy outlines our practices to ensure transparency and your peace of mind.

 ## Information We Collect

-ScanStack collects minimal data for the purpose of application performance and diagnostics.
-Specifically, we collect the following data when the app is launched:

-- **App Launch Event:** When the app is launched, we log an event for telemetry purposes.
-This event helps us understand the usage of the app but does not collect any personally identifiable information (PII).

-This data is sent to our telemetry service and is used solely for monitoring and improving app performance.

-## How We Use Your Data

-The data collected (app launch event) is used exclusively for monitoring the performance and usage of ScanStack.
-We do not collect, store, or share any personal information, and the data is not tied to individual users.
+ScanStack does not collect, store, or share any user data.
+We have removed all telemetry and tracking functionalities to guarantee your privacy.

 ## Third-Party Services

-ScanStack does not use third-party services that require access to your personal information.
+ScanStack does not rely on or integrate with any third-party services that collect or process user data.

 ## Data Security

-We do not store any user data, and all data sent during telemetry collection is anonymized.
+Since no user data is collected, there is no data storage, transmission, or security concern associated with ScanStack.

 ## Updates to Privacy Policy

-We may update this privacy policy from time to time.
-If there are any significant changes, we will post them here.
+We may update this privacy policy as necessary to reflect changes in the application.
+Any updates will be published on this page.

 ## Contact Us